A Fast Algorithm Finding the Shortest Reset Words: Experiments

-Yet, since the distribution of $\ell(n)$ is highly asymmetric, one needs to combine this inequality with the statistical fact that the maximal lengths of the shortest reset words are much smaller than the known bounds and that longer lengths occur rarely.
+where $\overline{X} = (X_1+\ldots+X_m)/m$ is the empirical mean of random variables $X_1,\dots,X_m$ with the same range $R$.
+Since the distribution of $\ell(n)$ is highly asymmetric, one needs to combine this inequality with the statistical fact that the maximal lengths of the shortest reset words obtained in the experiment are much smaller than the known bounds and that longer lengths occur rarely.